-Library’s Pledge to Act against Racism (work in progress)
+Library’s Pledge to Act against Racism (Summer 2020)

 The Wyndham Robertson Library affirms the Hollins University statement and President-elect Mary Dana Hinton’s statement in response to the racist murders of George Floyd, Breonna Taylor, Ahmaud Arbery and many more.
 Black lives matter.

 As encouraged by the Association of College & Research Libraries, we are committed to identifying and taking anti-racist actions, including “action against systematic injustices and inequitable policing practices.”